 Our Knox County Head Start School FamilyTM values the chance to spend time with our families in our school environment.
-When conditions return to normal, we will plan and host events regularly to provide an opportunity for your child and your family to interact with and engage in center-based fun with our staff through family-oriented activities at each center.
+We host events regularly to provide an opportunity for your child and your family to interact with and engage in center-based fun with our staff through family-oriented activities at each center.
 A meal and activities for children and families will be available, as well as information regarding school readiness and updates about KCHS.
 All family members are encouraged and welcome to attend.
+Please note that family events will be in-person when safe, or virtual if enhanced health precautions are needed.